-No. The company believes that the Commission's current requirements for public disclosure run an unnecessary risk of placing Tampa Electric at a disadvantage in its ability to contract for fuel transportation services on the most favorable terms.
+A. No. The company believes that the Commission's current requirements for public disclosure run an unnecessary risk of placing Tampa Electric at a disadvantage in its ability to contract for fuel transportation services on the most favorable terms.
 This disclosure can also affect prices paid by Tampa Electric under existing contracts which depend on or could benefit further from outside business to reduce costs to Tampa Electric.
-Further, I believe that public disclosure of coal prices paid (without transportation costs) does not increase competition among suppliers of coal but rather it serves to decrease the advantage of the purchaser in negotiating lower prices.
-If potential vendors of coal knew from public disclosure the prices being paid or paid in the past, I believe their tendency in bidding or reporting coal prices tend to center around known prices.
-In this way, the vendors know they can offer a price lower than the price that has been paid and exactly how much lower their price will be.
-If the present and past prices paid were not publicly available, the vendors would have to bid as low as they could in hopes that they would bid the best price to win the contract since they have no published guide to tell them how low to quote.
+Further, I believe that public disclosure of coal prices paid (without transportation costs) does not increase competition among 1 suppliers of coal but rather it serves to decrease the 2 advantage of the purchaser in negotiating lower prices.
+3 If potential vendors of coal knew from public disclosure the prices being paid or paid in the past, I believe their 5 tendency in bidding or reporting coal prices tend to 6 center around known prices.
+In this way, the vendors know they can offer a price lower than the price that has been 8 paid and exactly how much lower their price will be.
+9 present and past prices paid were 10 available, the vendors would have to bid as low as they 11 could in hopes that they would bid the best price to win 12 the contract since they have no published guide to tell them how low to guote.